LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Lambda expressions may also contain lambda free variables.
 I.e. variables that are global to the lambda expression.
-For example, using GNU Prolog as the back-end compiler, we can write:
+For example, using GNU Prolog as the backend compiler, we can write:

 .. code-block:: text